 STRONGpolicy adds the condition that password substrings of length 4 or longer must not match words in the dictionary file, if one has been specified.
 To specify the dictionary file, modify

-validate_password supports the capability of
+validate_password supports the

-reverse.
+or in reverse.
 To provide control over this capability,

 validate_password exposes a